Barbara Sinatra, widow of Frank Sinatra, dies at 90

 The former model and Las Vegas showgirl married Sinatra in 1976 and was the last of his four wives.
 The couple were married for 22 years when the singer died of a heart attack in 1998.

-There's was the longest lasting of the singer's marriages.
+Theirs was the longest lasting of the singer's marriages.

 In her 2011 book, "Lady Blue Eyes: My Life with Frank," Sinatra wrote of first meeting her future husband when she was asked to be a doubles partner with his second wife, Ava Gardner.